Adolis García Player Props: Rangers vs. Guardians

 Adolis García At The Plate

-- Garcia has 94 hits, which ranks first among Texas hitters this season, while batting .266 with 44 extra-base hits.
+- Garcia has 94 hits, which leads Texas hitters this season, while batting .264 with 44 extra-base hits.

-- Among the qualified hitters in MLB play, his batting average ranks 54th, his on-base percentage ranks 67th, and he is 11th in the league in slugging.

-- Garcia has picked up a hit in 64.8% of his 91 games this season, with more than one hit in 25.3% of them.
+- He ranks 61st in batting average, 67th in on base percentage, and 10th in slugging among the qualifying hitters in MLB action.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.